agougher/geminus/README.md

 ## Overview

-Functions in this package provide an easy way for sending basic requests to Google’s Gemini API.
+Functions in this package provide an easy way to send basic requests to Google’s Gemini API.
 The functions here build off our work testing the reliability of an earlier version of the LLM to extract information from the scientific literature (see